*Last Updated: 01//2021

 Did you get a brand new PC for Christmas?
 Congratulations!
 A new, high-powered gadget is one of our favorite holiday gifts, so we know how excited you are to get your new computer set up.
-We’re here to help!
-Today, we’re going to explore the steps for a seamless transition from an older computer to your latest technological treasure.
+While newer computers make the automated process fairly easy with step-by-step instructions, customizing your new computer the first time can still be daunting.

 Getting rid of bloatware

 It’s important to remove any unnecessary software the manufacturer may have installed, called “bloatware.”
 You can do this manually via Windows’ built-in “Remove a Program” feature, but this sometimes leaves behind fragments of uninstalled programs deep in the system.
 Powerful programs like Revo Uninstaller do the dirty work for you, and make sure these programs are fully cleaned from your system.
 Others like Should I Remove It automate the process and even provide advice about which programs are safe to remove – remember: you never want to uninstall a program before you know it’s safe to do so!

 Next, you’ll want to transfer all of your important files, including photos, documents, music, and videos.
 With your external hard drive, USB flash drive, or SD card of sufficient capacity at hand, you can transfer the files manually, or you can use cloud services like Dropbox and Google Drive to sync your files from one computer to another in the background – all you have to do is install the appropriate app onto both PCs, copy your files into the syncing folder, and just walk away!
 The syncing program will transfer all of your files on its own while you spend some quality time with your family.